 M03 AWT Jump : If the T91 operation fails (thread wire) at the present position, then the program will be skipped up to the next M03 position.
 The M03 parameter in the SET screen must be set to 1, for this code to be active.
-To use this function in your programs, simply add the M03 code before the T90 codes.
+To use this function in your programs, simply add the M03 code before the T90 codes, or modify the string file to do this for you.